How to Remove a Bathroom Vanity Cabinet

-One of the most dramatic changes you can make in a bathroom is also one of the easiest for a DIYer.
+One of the most dramatic changes you can make in a bathroom is also one of the easiest projects for a DIYer.
 Replacing a vanity cabinet, countertop, sink, and faucet can be a major upgrade, even if no other features are changed.
 Today's vanities often come with counter surfaces with integrated sinks in a variety of materials, including quartz and solid surface, and many are surprisingly affordable.